-Your symbol is Hexagram thirty-seven, the roles of family members.
+Hexagram Thirty-seven signifies the roles of family members.
 The home will be peaceful if each member—parents, children, and extended family members—act according to their position.
 Through order and open communication, troubles can be resolved.

-The first line, yang, shows one who restores order to his/her own home.
+The first line, yang, shows one who restores order to their own home.
 This can also refer to reestablishing one's position in life.

 The second line, yin, shows a woman who tends to her own business, not minding the business of others.
 This change will bring good fortune.

 The third line, yang, shows the head of a household who is strict and unyielding.
-Although this brings the desired results, there will also be sorrow and little love.
+Although this brings short term results, there will also be sorrow and little love.
 Eventually, the wife and children will lose respect for him.

 The fourth line, yin, shows a family member who increases the love within the family.

 The fifth line, yang, shows a family member who brings worldly prestige and influence to the family.
-There is no reason to fear, for this will be good fortune.
+There is no reason to fear, for this will bring good fortune.